joeky888/dotfile/Software/Software.md

   * a request pool
   * https://rustcc.cn/article?id=914538d3-2b8a-4c1b-a5ba-e16a40387a54
 * Rewrite aria2 in rust and support TUI/WebUI/Flutter
+  * ☆ Looks like someone did it in Go https://github.com/monkeyWie/gopeed
   * Support http/2 (which aria2 doesn't support for accelerating)
   * libp2p
   * CLI/TUI/IMGUI